 Hydrangeas are popular garden shrubs with delicate heads of flowers in shades of pink, white or blue and pretty autumn colour and leaf shape.
-The mophead hydrangeas are most well-known for their ability to change colour in different soils.
+The mophead and lace-cap hydrangeas are most well-known for their ability to change colour in different soils.

 Hydrangeas thrive in a moist, but well-drained soil, in a cool, semi-shady part of the garden.
 Try to avoid exposed east-facing sites, where cold winds may damage young spring growth, and also avoid dry, sunny spots.